Good Omens Season 2 Ending Explained: What Happens to the Celestial Husbands in the End?

 Inside the bookshop, Nina tells Crowley to tell Aziraphale his feelings and that they should finally live their truths.
 This makes him think about all of their cherished memories together, and when a giddy Aziraphale comes in, Crowley tries to confess his feelings.
 Unfortunately, Aziraphale doesn’t take the hint and blurts out that Metatron wants him to lead Heaven and that he can take Crowley to Heaven as an Angel if he wants.

 Aziraphale is clearly excited for a new day in Heaven and a chance to lead it.
 However, Crowley gets annoyed with his excitement at the prospect of going back and confesses that they don’t need Heaven or Hell – that they can go away and happily live together, just like Gabriel and Beelzebub.
-In a heartbreaking moment, Aziraphale refuses to acknowledge Crowley’s pleads and tells him that it would be better if they go back to Heaven, that they can make a difference, and refuses to entertain him.
+In a heartbreaking moment, Aziraphale refuses to acknowledge Crowley’s pleas and tells him that it would be better if they go back to Heaven, that they can make a difference, and refuses to entertain him.

-Frustrated, Crowley kisses him in order to show him the depth of his feelings, but Aziraphale refuses to budge, breaking Crowley’s heart.
-The latter wishes him the best of luck and leaves the bookshop, Metatron comes in and tells Aziraphale, who starts to feel uncomfortable with the previous exchange, that Muriel will take care of the bookshop from then on and ushers him off to Heaven.
+Frustrated, Crowley kisses him to show him the depth of his feelings, but Aziraphale refuses to budge, breaking Crowley’s heart.
+The latter wishes him the best of luck and leaves the bookshop.
+Metatron comes in and tells Aziraphale, who starts to feel uncomfortable with the previous exchange, that Muriel will take care of the bookshop from then on and ushers him off to Heaven.
 As the two of them walk down the road and to the elevator, Crowley keeps an eye on Aziraphale, right till the moment he gets on the lift and goes away before getting on his Bentley and driving off.

 Also Read: Good Omens Season 1 Recap: For Everyone Who Needs a Reminder!